Written on August 30, 2002.

 I fixed the problem.
 The software is now error-free, within margins of decency.
 Keep also in mind the situation when you analyze an entire data file.
 The last lines in the report cannot be accurate.
 For example, the last line always shows skips equal to 1, because there are no more draws to analyze!

 The exception: roulette.
 The roulette is a different kind of beast.
 The previous skip reports had inaccuracies, especially when many consecutive hits were encountered.
-A couple of thorough roulette analysts came across erroneous skip reporting for my 'free winning system #1'.
+A couple of thorough roulette analysts came across erroneous skip reporting for my Free roulette system #1.
 The +/- columns were always correct, but the skip rows had some inaccurate numbers.

 "I'm searching for paradigms,